CanDIG/Documents/Onboarding/README.md

 to metadata (clinical data about the patient) and well as providing access to project somatic variant data.

-#### TF4CN
+#### TF4CN/MoHN

 The TF4CN is a pilot project of comprehensive cancer care networks, where a small number of patients will be very deeply characterized (with whole genome sequencing, imaging, very deep phenotypic data, _etc_) and that data will be accessible in a federated way through CanDIG between centres.
 TF4CN is also funded by TFRI.
+In 2019/2020 the TF4CN will be giving way to the full-fledged [MoHN](https://www.marathonofhopecancercentres.ca/launch) with significantly increased data volumes.

 ## CanDIG Status